liyijuncode/MEGDTA/README.md

 `python test.py --datasets metz` Choose to train on the metz dataset and obtain the results
 The training results will be saved in the `results/` folder, if a GPU is available, you can use command `python test.py --datasets name --gpu GPU id to use (e.g., 0, 1, 2, 3, 4)'` to select the GPU device for model training and prediction
 # Data
+Please check the data under the `data/` directory